manikyabard/DashAI/README.md

 ## Quick Starter Guide

-Should we have this section and below part is enough?
+Should we have this section or below part is enough?

 ## Working
 ### Step 1: Choosing the task.